szajbus/clamex/README.md

 true
 ```

-Note that if there scanner encounters any errors, both `virus?` and `safe?` functions will quietly ignore them and return `false`.
+Note that if the scanner encounters any errors, both `virus?` and `safe?` functions will quietly ignore them and return `false`.
 If you need to handle errors explicitly use the `scan` function directly.

 Perform the file scan: